binfalse/GEMtractor/docs/application-note/README.md

 * explaining the suitability of the paper for Bioinformatics

 ## Abstract
-* **Summary:** Computational models in systems biology typically encode for multipartite graphs of species, reactions, and enzymes.
-Analysing and comparing these complex networks and their topology is challenging.
+* **Summary:** Computational metabolic models in systems biology typically encode for multipartite graphs of species, reactions, and enzymes.
+Construction and topological analysis of these complex networks is still challenging.
-The GEMtractor is an online tool to trim models encoded in SBML.
+The GEMtractor is an web-based tool to trim models encoded in SBML.
 It can be used to extract subnetworks, for example focussing on enzyme-centric views into the model.
 * **Availability and Implementation:** The GEMtractor is licensed under the terms of [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html) and developed at [github.com/binfalse/GEMtractor/](https://github.com/binfalse/GEMtractor/) -- a public version is available at [sbi.uni-rostock.de/gemtractor](https://www.sbi.uni-rostock.de/gemtractor).
 * **Contact:** ..@..